Manon Rhéaume: Later life

 For the 1999–2000 season, Rhéaume was the goaltending coach of the Minnesota Duluth Bulldogs women's ice hockey program.
 She entered into the business world in 2000, serving as marketing director for Mission Hockey in Irvine, California, developing and promoting girls' hockey equipment for three years.
 She later worked in marketing at the Powerade Iceport in Milwaukee and with the Central Collegiate Hockey Association.

 In 2008, Rhéaume suited up for the Minnesota Whitecaps of the Western Women's Hockey League, and in 2009 helped lead them to the Clarkson Cup finals of the Canadian women's ice hockey championships.
 On March 19, 2009, the Whitecaps, with Rhéaume in net, beat the Montreal Stars in a playoff game by a score of 4–3 in overtime, with Kim St. Pierre in net for the Stars.
 During the 2008–09 WWHL season, Rhéaume's Whitecaps took two of three games from the Calgary Oval X-Treme, snapping a string that saw the X-Treme go two years without tasting defeat in the regular season.

 In October 2008, the IHL's Port Huron Icehawks announced plans to have Rhéaume take part in their training camp activities and play for at least one period of the team's exhibition season opener.
 On April 3, 2009, Rhéaume suited up for one game with the Flint Generals IHL team.
 She had been with the practice team since January, filling in for their regular goalie.
 Rhéaume is the third woman to play for the Generals.

 In 2015, Rhéaume dropped the puck in the ceremonial opening faceoff before the first National Women's Hockey League game.

 In October 2021, Rhéaume was hired by Bally Sports Detroit as an analyst and reporter for the Detroit Red Wings.

 She was a goaltender for the 2022 NHL All-Star game's Breakaway Challenge.

 Rhéaume was hired in July 2022 as a hockey operations and prospect advisor for the Los Angeles Kings.

+On May 15, 2026, it was announced that Rhéaume would be the GM for the newly formed PWHL Detroit team.